 Does your organisation have a dispute resolution system in place?

-A dispute resolution system is designed to address all your potential workplace disputes quickly and efficiently, preventing them from escalating out of control.
+A dispute resolution system (DRS) will address your potential workplace skirmishes quickly and efficiently, preventing them from spiralling out of control.

 Typically, a DRS has 3 parts: a supporting infrastructure, training and neutral third-party intervention.